-All EMPG funded subrecipients are required to implement National Incident Management System (NIMS) and to complete a NIMS assessment.
-The NIMS Implementation Objectives for Local, State, Tribal, and Territorial Jurisdictions clarify the NIMS implementation requirements in FEMA preparedness grant NOFOs.
+All EMPG funded subrecipients are required to implement the National Incident Management System (NIMS) and to complete a NIMS assessment.
+The NIMS Implementation Objectives for Local, State, Tribal, and Territorial Jurisdictions clarify the NIMS implementation requirements in FEMA preparedness grant Notice of Funding Opportunities (NOFO).
 As recipients and subrecipients of federal preparedness (non-disaster) grant awards, jurisdictions and organizations must achieve, or be actively working to achieve, all the NIMS Implementation Objectives